boscoh/uniprot/README.md

 ### Fetch seqid mappings

 Uniprot.org provides a seqid mapping service, but you must specify the seqid types, which are listed at <http://www.uniprot.org/faq/28#id_mapping_examples>.
-In this example, we have some RefSeq id's (P_REFSEQ_AC) that we want to map to UniProt Accession id's (ACC):
+In this example, we have some RefSeq seqid's (P_REFSEQ_AC) that we want to map to UniProt Accession seqid's (ACC):

     seqids = "NP_000508.1  NP_001018081.3".split()